1. Help Center

 Costs

-• Cost of billable expenses, invoiced: All billable expenses that have been linked to an invoice.
+• Cost of expenses, invoiced: All billable expenses that have been linked to an invoice.

-• Cost of billable expenses, not invoiced: All billable expenses lodged but not included on an invoice.
+• Cost of future expenses, not invoiced: All billable expenses logged for a future date, but not included on an invoice.

 • Cost of non-billable expenses: The costs of all expenses that are marked as non-billable.